crazyroo1/Unwrap/CONTRIBUTING.md

 # Contributing to Unwrap

-There are lots of ways you can help build this app, and everyone is welcome regardless of skill level and experience.
+There are lots of ways you can help build this app, and everyone is welcome regardless of skill level or experience.

 I already included suggestions for new contributors in the README.md, so here I want to walk you through the way the app is structured to help you understand how it fits together.